The Immaculate Conception of Little Dizzle: Plot

 The film begins with a bottle being thrown into the sea.
 Dory is an IT manager from Seattle and he sits on a beach of the Puget Sound reading a Bible.
-The bottle drifts until Dory finds it and reads the message inside it: “F*** you.”
+The bottle drifts until Dory finds it.
+He reads the message inside it, which turns out to be an obscene message.
 He is upset and confused and he decides to go back to work.
 At work, Dory is overwhelmed by a woman speaking on the phone and his co-worker Jason trying to make small talk.
 Dory snaps and breaks the woman's phone.
 He gets fired and as he is walking away, Jason gives him a card for Spiffy Jiffy Janitorial Services, offering him a job with his sister.

 After failing to get another job, Dory calls the number on the card and he meets Ethyl, Methyl, and OC, the self proclaimed face of Spiffy Jiffy.
 OC puts him to work immediately, telling him about the offices they are cleaning.
 Corsica is a product research company, run by a man named Gary, that employs Tracy, the woman OC is interested in.
 One day, while cleaning Corsica's offices, Dory finds some cookies in the trash can and he eats one.
 He has a strange reaction to it and he spits out immediately.
 Tracy sees him and explains it was an exothermic reaction caused by edible thermophenylene that made him react the way he did.
 She offers him a spot in a focus group to taste the cookies.
 Dory accepts and brings OC along to help him get closer to Tracy.

 Dory works for a while and he begins to get into a rhythm when he finds a blue explosion in a toilet in the men's bathroom.
 Dory thinks he sees something moving in the water and he shares his findings with the rest of the gang.
 OC takes a picture of it before flushing it away.

 Some time later, Tracy and Gary are talking to the cookie company's CEO about the generally negative reactions to the cookies.
 Gary suggests more testing and Tracy offers up Spiffy Jiffy as a test group for the new versions of the product.
 They all agree and they leave the cookies for Spiffy Jiffy to find when they clean later on.
-Dory, who is now wearing a yamaka, and OC find the cookies.
+Dory, who is now wearing a yarmulke, and OC find the cookies.
 They have gotten better and they share them with Ethyl and Methyl.